dcrow0/dcrow0.github.io/_tabs/physics.md

 Following grad school I did a postdoc (Shanghai Jiao Tong University, Advisor: Anthony Leggett) where I worked closer to condensed matter physics.
 I wrote an exact self-consistent solver for $T_c$ in the BEC/BCS crossover regime, applicable to small "granules" of material.
 Ensembles of many such granules of varying size demonstrate higher $T_c$ than macroscopic samples of the same material.

-## Other

-For a few years between academia and industry, I taught physics at Phillips Academy in Andover, MA.
-The school has some remarkable students, and I particularly enjoyed teaching a quantum mechanics course that I developed.
-We followed *A Modern Approach to Quantum Mechanics* by Townsend.
-I am a firm advocate of using two-state systems and linear algebra as primary entry points into quantum mechanics.
-The course is appropriate for students that have completed single-variable calculus and a rigorous calculus-based physics course, but experience with multivariable calc, linear algebra, and prior experience with advanced physics courses are recommended.
-My course notes and problem sets are available on request.